jimpick/lambda-comments/README.md

 # Interesting links

+Lots of related projects, many of which I haven't investigated yet.

 * http://apex.run/ (Go, Terraform - we use Apex, but just for convenience to upload the functions)
 * https://github.com/serverless/serverless (CloudFormation)
 * https://github.com/motdotla/node-lambda